What is a HMO?

 Failure to obtain a licence and breach of licence conditions are criminal offences.
-You can be fined up to a maximum of £20,000 for failing to obtain a licence and £5,000 for a breach of a licence condition.
+You can be fined up to a maximum of £20,000 for failing to obtain a licence and an unlimited fine for a breach of a licence condition.
 Furthermore, in certain circumstances a landlord may be required to repay rent or housing benefits received while the HMO was unlicensed.
 The council also has powers to take control of a property where there is no prospect of it being licensed, to protect the safety, health and welfare of the occupiers or neighbours.

 London Landlord Accreditation Scheme